wso2/docs-is/en/docs/guides/identity-lifecycles/self-register-verification.md

                     This feature is only supported when the prior verified channel is either <code>EMAIL</code> or <code>SMS</code>.
 For more information, refer to the note on **Enable self-registration with pre-verified claims**
                 </div>
                 <li>
-                    If a channel is verified external to WSO2 Identity Server, the corresponding channel verified claim needs to be in the request with the value set to <code>TRUE</code>.
+                    If a channel is verified external to WSO2 Identity Server, the corresponding channel-verified claim needs to be in the request with the value set to <code>TRUE</code>.
                     <p> For example, if the mobile number is already verified, then the <code>Phone verified</code> claim needs to be in the self-registration request with the value set to <code>TRUE</code>. </p>
                     <p>Following are the claims associated with each channel</p>
                         <li>Phone Verified: <ocde>http://wso2.org/claims/identity/phoneVerified</code></li>